pauldorehill/FSharp.Data.Cypher/README.md

     interface IFSRel<Produced> with
         member this.Label = this.Label
 ```
 Some support for DUs will be implemented at a later date... classes are harder still.
+The serialization / deserialization code has some improvements to go, but its pretty robust for now.

 ## Parameterization

-All queries are parameterized by default and sent as a single line of text.
-You are able to access both the raw and parameterized query by calling the `Query` member on `CypherBuilder` (and their equivalent multiline versions).
+All queries are parameterized by default and sent as a multiline of text (easier to troubleshoot when Neo4j doesn't like the query).
+You are able to access both the raw and parameterized query by calling the `Query` member on `CypherBuilder`.
 For the example at the top:

 ```
 MATCH (person:Person)-[:ACTED_IN]->(movie:Movie)